CVE-2026-32890: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openVESSL Anchorr

 Technical Analysis

 Anchorr is a Discord bot designed to facilitate media requests and notifications for movies and TV shows.
 Versions 1.4.1 and earlier contain a stored Cross-site Scripting (XSS) vulnerability (CWE-79) in the web dashboard's User Mapping dropdown.
-This flaw allows any unprivileged Discord user within the configured guild to inject and execute arbitrary JavaScript code in the browser of an Anchorr administrator viewing the dashboard.
-The vulnerability is particularly severe because it can be chained with an unauthenticated API endpoint, GET /api/config, which returns all sensitive credentials in plaintext, including the Discord bot token, Jellyfin and Jellyseerr API keys, JWT secret, webhook secret, and bcrypt password hashes.
-Exploiting this chain enables attackers to fully compromise the Anchorr instance without needing direct authentication.
-The vulnerability affects the confidentiality, integrity, and availability of the system and its data.
-The vendor has addressed the issue in version 1.4.2 by sanitizing inputs and securing the API endpoint.
-No known exploits have been reported in the wild as of the publication date.
+This flaw permits any unprivileged Discord user within the configured guild to inject and execute arbitrary JavaScript code in the browser session of an Anchorr administrator.
+The attack vector involves injecting malicious scripts that execute when the admin interacts with the vulnerable dropdown.
+The attacker can then leverage the GET /api/config endpoint, which returns all stored secrets in plaintext without requiring authentication, to exfiltrate highly sensitive information such as DISCORD_TOKEN, JELLYFIN_API_KEY, JELLYSEERR_API_KEY, JWT_SECRET, WEBHOOK_SECRET, and bcrypt password hashes.
+This combination of XSS and unauthorized API access leads to a complete compromise of the Anchorr instance's confidentiality, integrity, and availability.
+The vulnerability is classified under CWE-79 (Improper Neutralization of Input During Web Page Generation) and CWE-200 (Exposure of Sensitive Information).
+The issue was publicly disclosed on March 20, 2026, with a critical CVSS 3.1 score of 9.7, reflecting its severe impact and ease of exploitation.
+The vendor addressed the vulnerability in version 1.4.2 by sanitizing inputs and restricting access to sensitive endpoints.

 Potential Impact